Financial Security for Women: Building Confidence and Protecting Your Future

 Review Insurance and Beneficiaries

 Life insurance plays a critical role in protecting your family.
-Take time to review your coverage — and make sure your beneficiaries (and backup beneficiaries) are up to date.
+Take time to review your coverage.
+Make sure your beneficiaries (and backup beneficiaries) are up to date.

 Beneficiaries also matter on retirement accounts, bank accounts, and investment portfolios.
 An outdated designation can unintentionally leave loved ones out.

-At Penny Lane, we can help you review your current policy and update if necessary.
+At Penny Lane, we can help you review your current policy and update it if necessary.

 Keep Estate Planning Documents Current